Mocahteam/FYFY/README.md

 ```

 ## What are families? ##
-Family is the mecanism that enables systems to access entities (GameObjects).
+Family is the mechanism that enables systems to access entities (GameObjects).
 Families are built by the FamilyManager with the help of a set of matchers:
 ### Matchers on components ###
 * AllOfComponents enables to filter GameObjects that contain all of specified components.
 ```C#
 // Define a family that selects all GameObjects that contain Move and RandomTarget components Family myFamily = FamilyManager.getFamily(new AllOfComponents(typeof(Move), typeof(RandomTarget)));
 ```
-* AnyOfComponents enables to filter GameObjects that contain at least on of the specified components.
+* AnyOfComponents enables to filter GameObjects that contain at least one of the specified components.
 ```C#
 // Define a family that selects all GameObjects that contain Move or RandomTarget components (or both) Family myFamily = FamilyManager.getFamily(new AnyOfComponents(typeof(Move), typeof(RandomTarget)));